0x0520/0x0520/README.md

 Welcome to my GitHub profile!
 I'm enthusiastic about all kinds of tech and continually delving into the ever-evolving world of technology.
 I'm currently in the midst of my training, passionately exploring the realms of technology.
 While I have a pretty solid foundation in web technologies, I'm actively deepening my expertise in C#, Java and ABAP.
 The learning journey is ongoing, and I'm excited to embrace new challenges and opportunities.

-* 🌍  I'm based in Bavaria.
+* 🌍  I'm based in Bavaria, Germany.
-* 🧠  I'm learning C#, Java and ABAP
+* 🧠  I'm learning C#, Java and ABAP.
 * ⚡  Did you know that I enjoy turning coffee into code? ☕💻

 ### Skills